carpentries-incubator/twitter-with-twarc/_episodes/09-data-management.md

 ---
 title: "Data Management"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 5
 questions:
-- "Key question (FIXME)"
+- "What are some best practices for handling our data 'for the long term'?"
 objectives:
-- "How do we manage data?"
+- "Twitter has a Terms of Service for data"
+- "Long-term storage of id-only datasets is a good method"
 keypoints:
-- "Long-term archiving, dehydration, workflow presentation (FIXME)"
+- "Dehydrating your tweets solves a lot of issues"
 ---

 # Now What?
-You have determined the relative sentiment of several different Twitter datasets.
+You have gathered timelines on individuals going back years.

 You have harvested data from the Twitter livestream and searched back over the previous six days.

-You have gathered timelines on individuals going back years.
+You have determined the relative sentiment of several different Twitter datasets, examined the top hashtags, the most frequently used words, and the proportion of tweets to retweets.

+You made a network diagram!

 ## Twitter's TOS and the EU's GDPR
 Twitter the corporation allows users to delete (but currently not edit) their own content.
-And when the European Union created its General Data Protection Regulations, it enshrined in las the 'right to be forgotten.'
+And when the European Union created its General Data Protection Regulations, it enshrined in law the 'right to be forgotten.'

 And so, to respect Twitter's Terms of Service as well as what is widely